 In technical environments, if your sales team is highly experienced, then the need for thorough technical and industry expertise in your Head of Sales is likely to be of more importance that an excellent coaching style.
 If your sales team is relatively inexperienced, a great mentor will be of vital importance.
-Consider the weaknesses and strengths of the sales team and hire accordingly.
+Consider the strengths and weaknesses of the sales team and hire accordingly.
 Also, consider the importance of relevant industry experience to performing well in the role.
-For example, if the industry is changing, it will be of more important to hire someone who understands the changes in the industry and can demonstrate how they can and have adapted to this.
+For example, if the industry is changing, it will be of more importance to hire someone who understands the changes in the industry and can demonstrate how they can and have adapted to these changes.

-2. Don’t forget the importance of hiring a Head of Sales that has excellent soft skills
+2. Don’t forget the importance of hiring a Head of Sales who has excellent soft skills

 The importance of the human element